telerik/blazor-docs/components/grid/editing/validation.md

 You can validate the Grid with any validator that uses the `EditContext`.
 To change the default validator, add a `<ValidatorTemplate>` tag in `<GridValidationSettings>`.
 Define the custom validator in the `ValidatorTemplate`.

->note Such third party tools are not included with the Telerik UI for Blazor package.
+>note Such third party tools are not included in the Telerik UI for Blazor package.
 Your project must reference their NuGet packages explicitly.
-The code snippet below will not run unless you install the an appropriate package first.
-You can find some in <a href="https://docs.fluentvalidation.net/en/latest/blazor.html" target="_blank">their official documentation</a>.
+The code snippet below will not run unless you install an appropriate package first.
+You can find such in the <a href="https://docs.fluentvalidation.net/en/latest/blazor.html" target="_blank">official FluentValidation documentation</a>.

 ````CSHTML